mcinnes/Express-API/Readme.md

 ```

 ### Option 2
-Deploy to AWS using CloudFormation
+Deploy to AWS using CloudFormation using deploy command

 Depends on AWS CLI Tools, curl, bash